wlandau/instantiate/README.md

 `configure.win` for this, as well as `cleanup` and `cleanup.win` to remove compiled model files.
 Inside each script is a call to `instantiate::stan_package_compile()` which you can manually edit to control how your models are compiled.
+For example, different calls to `stan_package_compile()` can compile different groups of models using different C++ compiler flags.

 ``` r
 stan_package_configure(path = "package_folder")